MuskettaMan/MazeGenerator/README.md

 - [Lighting setting for polished look](https://docs.unity3d.com/Packages/com.unity.render-pipelines.lightweight@6.7/manual/2d-index.html)

 ## Software Anaylse
 I've used Unity for this game.
 This could be made with almost every language that has graphical possibilities.
 The game only needs to draw a grid and color in the walls.
-So most languages / engines
+So most languages / engines / frameworks could have been used.
+I have used Unity because of the fact that it's a nice work environment and gives me the possibility to polish the game in a better way than other options would allow me.

 ## Leerdoelen
 Wat wil je bereiken met dit project?
 Formuleer dit kort, krachtig en haalbaar.